LukeEmmet/GemiNaut/README.md

 # GemiNaut

-A user friendly client to browse Gemini from Windows.
+A user friendly client to browse Gemini (and Gopher) from Windows.

 Gemini is a radically simple protocol and text format for browsing on the Internet.
 For more information see <a href="https://gemini.circumlunar.space/">https://gemini.circumlunar.space/</a>